callysto/infrastructure/2i2c_PROCESSES.md

 Note that CPU represents compute processing and is specified in units of [Kubernetes CPUs](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu).

 Memory is specified in units of bytes.

+## How to update the 2i2c image
+The image used on the 2i2c cluster is usually taken from [2i2c-image](https://github.com/callysto/2i2c-image).
+The 2i2c-notebook image is used as the base layer and the pims-r has minor modifications on op of this base to allow it to run in our legacy cluster.
+Image updates _were_ handled as pull requests against the [2i2c-infrastructure](https://github.com/2i2c-org/infrastructure/) repo, but we can now manage them via the configuratior.
+Simply visit 2i2c.callysto.ca and log in as one of the admin users (see the `admin_users` section of [our config](https://github.com/2i2c-org/infrastructure/blob/master/config/clusters/callysto/common.values.yaml).
+From the control panel, select `Services->configurator` and update the image name to something like `callysto/2i2c:0.1.5`, where `callysto` is our dockerhub org, `2i2c` is the image and `0.1.5` is the desired tag.

 # JupyterHub User Management